Your Guide to School Nurse Salaries

 Educational preparation for a school nurse should be at the baccalaureate level, according to the NASN, and nurses should continue to pursue professional development and continuing nursing education.

-The BLS notes that licensed graduates for any of the three types of education programs (bachelor’s, associate, or diploma) may quality for entry-level positions as a staff nurse.
+The BLS notes that licensed graduates for any of the three types of education programs (bachelor’s, associate, or diploma) may qualify for entry-level positions as a staff nurse.
 However, some employers require a bachelor’s degree, and this is especially true in hospitals.

 School nursing is a specialty that typically requires candidates to have prior experience.
 And given the trend toward some entry-level positions preferring a bachelor’s degree, current or prospective nurses interested in a school nursing career should pursue at least a bachelor’s degree.